 One of the reasons a lot of people take on a side project is that they are looking for a creative outlet.
-I have to admit, this is one of the things that drives me - I love writing, particularly in a conversational tone, and I just don't get to do that much in my day job.
+I have to admit, this is one of the things that drives me.
+I love writing, particularly in a conversational tone.
+But I just don't get to do that much in my day job.
 I also really enjoy experimenting with design, coaching big-hearted individuals and running high energy, informative workshops where I can give my jazz hands and spirit fingers a workout!
-I get to do some of those things in my current role, which is one of the reasons I love it so much, but I crave the freedom of creative license.
+I get to do some of those things in my current role, which is one of the reasons I love it so much.
+But I crave the freedom of creative license.

-- Real Yum - Honor, one of my beautiful clients, has a passion for learning and educating others about fair trade chocolate and has started offering chocolate workshops where she shows people how to make their own healthy treats!
+- Real Yum - Honor, one of my beautiful clients, has a passion for learning and educating others about fair trade chocolate.
+She has started offering chocolate workshops where she shows people how to make their own healthy treats!
 If you are in Perth, you must check out her Facebook page.

-- The Pursuit of Wellness - Brooke believes in healthy, low-tox living and this has lead her to start a blog and coaching business, teaching others about health and wellness.
-Brooke's Instagram is the best place to check her out - she shares beautiful shots of healthy food, natural beauty products and genuine inspiration.
+- The Pursuit of Wellness - Brooke believes in healthy, low-tox living and this has lead her to start a blog and coaching business.
+She teaches others about health and wellness.
+Brooke's Instagram is the best place to check her out.
+She shares beautiful shots of healthy food, natural beauty products and genuine inspiration.

-- Triangle of Bears - Gem makes the most exquisite pieces of jewellery and I am lucky enough to own a couple (and have a couple more on the Christmas list!)
-Gem's pieces are vegan, cruelty free and largely made from recycled materials which makes them extra special.
+- Triangle of Bears - Gem makes the most exquisite pieces of jewellery and I am lucky enough to own a couple (and have a couple more on the Christmas list!).
+Gem's pieces are vegan, cruelty free and largely made from recycled materials.
+This makes them extra special.

-- Downshiftology - Lisa left her job in the corporate world to focus on her love of wellness and food and has recently started her own YouTube channel, which I am absolutely adoring!
-Lisa also blogs about her travel adventures and I gotta say, food AND travel - I think she is onto a winner!
+- Downshiftology - Lisa left her job in the corporate world to focus on her love of wellness and food.
+She has recently started her own YouTube channel, which I am absolutely adoring!
+Lisa also blogs about her travel adventures and I gotta say, food AND travel...
+I think she is onto a winner!

 5. JOIN A Club, Group OR Organisation

 Were you a Girl Guide or a Scout when you were a child?
-Perhaps you were on a netball team or were part of a group that collected trading cards?
-Joining some kind of group, club or organisation can be really fulfilling, especially if you are keen to build relationships with people who share the same interests.
+Perhaps you were on a netball team?
+Or you were part of a group that collected trading cards?
+Joining some kind of group, club or organisation can be really fulfilling.
+Especially if you are keen to build relationships with people who share the same interests.
 As an adult, you'll find that there are a lot more options available to you than there were in your childhood.
 Since the internet was invented, it has also become loads easier to connect with people!

 Here are some ideas of groups or clubs that you can join:

-- A local meetup - Yep, there is even a website for it!
+- Local meetups.
+Yep, there is even a website for it!
 You can join groups and attend events that are specific to your own interests.

-- A networking group - Check your local area, but there are often networking groups that allow you to attend events and "chew the fat".
-My friend, Kylie from Be Present Coaching, runs events like this in Melbourne.
+- A networking group.
+Check your local area, but there are often networking groups that allow you to attend events and "chew the fat".

-- A Facebook group - Whilst not in person, Facebook groups are great for building relationships, learning and challenging yourself.
+- Facebook groups.
+Whilst not in person, Facebook groups are great for building relationships, learning and challenging yourself.
 Hit me up if you want to know some of my faves!